MRCYODev/All-Image-Extentions/3FR.md

-<p>The .3FR file extension refers to a specific image file format associated with Hasselblad cameras.
+The .3FR file extension refers to a specific image file format associated with Hasselblad cameras.
 Hasselblad is a renowned manufacturer of medium format cameras used in professional photography.
 The 3FR format is used to store raw image data captured by these cameras, which preserves the maximum amount of information and allows for extensive post-processing.

 Here are some key features and details about the .3FR file extension: